 Nicole Johnny, Vice President -Treasurer

 Currently, Nicole is the Board Vice President -Treasurer and is Miss Indian New Mexico XLVII (47) from 2014-2015.
 Nicole graduated from Pepperdine University, with an MBA in finance and an undergraduate degree in finance and economics.
 Her background includes experience working in investment banking with RBC Capital Markets, tribal land valuations from both a federal and tribal perspective, and knowledge of commercial real estate development.
-Currently, she works for Raven Indigenous Capital Partners and serves on the Board for Diné Development Corporation, Changing Woman Initiative, and WESST.
+Currently, she started her own venture fund, 1st Sovereign Capital and serves on the Board for Diné Development Corporation, Changing Woman Initiative, and WESST.

 Nicole is excited to work with the Miss Indian New Mexico, Inc. organization on continuing and empowering Indigenous women in our communities.